 You can find the exact cost and options available for your vehicle by using our registration number search.

-The extra cost is justified because the wiring is installed as the vehicle manufacturer intended it to be fitted, it means that your warranty won't be affected.
+The extra cost is justified because the wiring is installed as the vehicle manufacturer intended it to be fitted, which means that your warranty won't be affected.

 It is important to note, however, that some vehicles require a software update from the dealer to activate these features after the wiring is installed.
-We use both Autologic diagnostic tools, and Westfalia Autocode tools to re-program vehicles when we install vehicle specific wiring, and in 95% of cars we can do the software update for you free of charge.
-In some cases the car would have to have the software update at the dealer.
-This can usually be done next time the car is in for a service, but in a few cases the towbar wiring won't work at all until the software update is done.
+We use both Autologic diagnostic tools, and Westfalia Autocode tools to re-program vehicles when we install vehicle-specific wiring, and in 95% of cars, we can do the software update for you free of charge.
+In some cases, the car would have to have the software updated at the dealer.
+This can usually be done next time the car is in for a service, but in a few cases, the towbar wiring won't work at all until the software updated is done.

 Some vehicles need to be 'coded' or programmed to activate the extra functions provided by the wiring loom, especially in the case of T-Esp (Trailer Stability Control) on VW Audi group vehicles.